cyrusimap/cyrus-imapd/doc/source/index.rst

 How can we help you?
 ====================

-Administrators_, looking to install and maintain Cyrus.
+:ref:`Administrators <imap-admin>`, looking to install and maintain Cyrus.

-Contributors_, looking to add to Cyrus.
+:ref:`Contributors <imap-developer>`, looking to add to Cyrus.
 (We include testers and documenters too!)

-.. _Administrators: imap/admin.html
-.. _Contributors: imap/developer.html